-New support measures for agricultural produce prices Source: Bloomberg, Marten & Co
+New support measures for agricultural produce prices

-The current account deficit widened from a low of 1% to 2.4% in the quarter ended 30 June 2018.
+India's current account deficit (the value of exports less the value of imports) widened from a low of 1% to 2.4% in the quarter ended 30 June 2018.
 The rupee's 13.8% decline against the US dollar made it one of the worst performing currencies in Asia.
-Fortunately, Gaurav does not believe that there is a hard currency borrowing problem within India.
+Fortunately, Gaurav does not believe that there is a problem with borrowers borrowing in 'hard currencies', such as the US dollar, within India (in the past, borrowers in some countries have run into trouble by borrowing cheaply in dollars only to see the value of their debt shoot up in local currency terms as the exchange rate changed).

-Over the last month, however, the oil price has gone into reverse.
+Over the last month, as was clear in Figure 1, however, the oil price has gone into reverse.
 Indian equity prices have responded but have not yet recovered their losses.
 This is especially true of mid and small cap stocks.